rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 The primary purpose of the `ColumnAccessor` is to encapsulate pandas column selection semantics.
 Columns may be selected or inserted by index or by label, and label-based selections are as flexible as pandas is.
 For instance, Columns may be selected hierarchically (using tuples) or via wildcards.
-`ColumnAccessors` also support the `MultiIndex` columns that can result from operations like groupbys.
+`ColumnAccessor`s also support the `MultiIndex` columns that can result from operations like groupbys.

 ### Columns